andrius-ordojan/shutter-pilot/readme.md

 - [ ] rewrite the github page summery and the readme
 - [ ] release new version
 - [ ] post on reddit
+- [ ] add progress bar to scanning
+- [ ] add concurency to scanning